argos-ci/jest-puppeteer/README.md

 ### Extend `PuppeteerEnvironment`

-Sometimes you want to use your own environment, to do that you can extend `PuppeteerEnvironment`.
+If you need to use your custom environment, you can extend the `PuppeteerEnvironment`.

-First, create your own js file for custom environment.
+First, create a JavaScript file for your custom environment:

 ```js
 // custom-environment.js